akiryk/tutorials-learning-lessons/GCP/getting-started-with-GKE.md

 **Why choose Cloud Functions**: event-driven, serverless compute service
 - can be super helpful for supporting your microservices architecture
 - integrate serverless app with third party APIs

+## Kubernetes Concepts
+A **node** is the smallest unit of hardware in kubernetes.
+It is a physical machine or virtual machine — some kind of device.
+A **pod** is the environment where containers live.
+It can contain 1 or more containers. _If there is more than one container_, they are tightly coupled and share resources such as networking and storage.

+K8s assigns each pod a unique IP address, and every container in the pod shares the same IP address and network ports.
+Containers in the same pod can communicate by localhost, 127.0.0.1.

+**Declarative** configuration.
+You say what you want and Kubernetes continuously monitors.
+If reality is out-of-sync with the declared config, it remedies the situation.

+Your cluster needs computers.
+In GKE, these computers will be Virtual Machines.
+One of these VMs is called the "control plane" and the others are nodes.
+The job of the nodes is to run pods.
+The job of the control plane is to coodinate the cluster.

+Several critical components run on the control plane:
+- `kubeAPIserver`.
+It's job is to accept comments that view or change the state of the cluster using the `kubectl` command
+- `etcd`: the cluster's database.
+It's job is to store the state of the cluster.
+You won't interract with it directly.
+- Kube scheduler
+- Kube Controller Manager: attempts to make changes to achieve the desired state